Exercise-associated hyponatremia

-Exercise-associated hyponatremia, is a fluid-electrolyte disorder caused by a decrease in sodium levels (hyponatremia) during or up to 24 hours after prolonged physical activity.
+Exercise-associated hyponatremia (EAH) is a fluid-electrolyte disorder caused by a decrease in sodium levels (hyponatremia) during or up to 24 hours after prolonged physical activity.
 This disorder can develop when marathon runners or endurance event athletes drink more fluid, usually water or sports drinks, than their kidneys can excrete.
 This excess water can severely dilute the level of sodium in the blood needed for organs, especially the brain, to function properly.

 The incidence of EAH in athletes has increased in recent years, especially in the United States, as marathon races and endurance events have become more popular.
 A recent study showed 13% of the Boston 2002 marathon runners experienced EAH; most cases were mild.
 Eight deaths from EAH have been documented since 1985.

-Symptoms
+Symptoms and signs

 Symptoms may be absent or mild for the early onset of EAH and can include impaired exercise performance, nausea, vomiting, headache, bloating, and swelling of hands, legs, and feet.
 As water retention increases, weight gain may also occur.
 More severe symptoms include pulmonary edema and hyponatremic encephalopathy.
 Symptoms of hyponatremic encephalopathy are associated with an altered level of consciousness and can include sullenness, sleepiness, withdrawing from social interaction, photophobia, and seizures.

 Causes

 The primary causes of EAH include excessive fluid retention during exercise with a significant sodium deficit and excessive fluid intake leading to an increase in total body water resulting in a reduction in blood sodium levels.

-Athlete-specific risk factors are: being of female sex; use of non-steroidal anti-inflammatory drugs [NSAIDs]; slow running; excessive fluid ingestion; low body weight; and event inexperience.
-Event-specific risk factors are: high availability of drinking fluids; duration of exercise exceeds 4 hours; unusually hot environmental conditions; and extreme cold temperature.
+Athlete-specific risk factors are being of female sex, use of non-steroidal anti-inflammatory drugs [NSAIDs], slow running, excessive fluid ingestion, low body weight, and event inexperience.
+Event-specific risk factors are high availability of drinking fluids, duration of exercise exceeding four hours, unusually hot environmental conditions, and extreme cold temperature.